Ant colony: Supercolonies

 A supercolony occurs when many ant colonies over a large area unite.
 They still continue to recognize genetic differences in order to mate, but the different colonies within the super colony avoid aggression.
 Until 2000, the largest known ant supercolony was on the Ishikari coast of Hokkaidō, Japan.
 The colony was estimated to contain 306 million worker ants and one million queen ants living in 45,000 nests interconnected by underground passages over an area of 2.7 km².
 In 2000, an enormous supercolony of Argentine ants was found in Southern Europe (report published in 2002).
 Of 33 ant populations tested along the 6004 km stretch along the Mediterranean and Atlantic coasts in Southern Europe, 30 belonged to one supercolony with estimated millions of nests and billions of workers, interspersed with three populations of another supercolony.
 The researchers claim that this case of unicoloniality cannot be explained by loss of their genetic diversity due to the genetic bottleneck of the imported ants.
 In 2009, it was demonstrated that the largest Japanese, Californian and European Argentine ant supercolonies were in fact part of a single global "megacolony".
-This intercontinental megacolony represents the most populous recorded animal society on earth, other than humans.
+Because of this there is little doubt that the Argentine intercontinental super colony represents the most populous known animal society.

 Another supercolony, measuring approximately 100 km wide, was found beneath Melbourne, Australia in 2004.